 - Office on Women's Health: Preconception Health.
 U.S. Dept. of Health and Human Services.

 - Advancing Preconception Health in the United States: Strategies for Change.
 (2016).
 Upsala Journal of Medical Sciences.
 Verbiest, S., et al.

 - Birth Settings in America: Outcomes, Quality, Access, and Choice.
 (2020).
 National Academies Press.
 National Academies of Sciences, Engineering, and Medicine.

 - California American Indian/Alaska Native Maternal and Infant Health Status Report.
 (2019).
 California Department of Public Health, Maternal, Child and Adolescent Health Division.

 - Importance of Social Determinants of Health and Cultural Awareness in the Delivery of Reproductive Health Care.
 (2018).
-American College of Obstetricians and Gynecologists Committee on Health Care for Underserved Women.
 Obstetrics and Gynecology.
+American College of Obstetricians and Gynecologists.

 - Medicaid and CHIP Coverage for Pregnant Women: Federal Requirements, State Options.
 (2020).
 Georgetown University Center for Children and Families.
 Clark, M.